 Glioblastoma Multiforme Multipeptide Vaccine IMA950 and Poly ICLC with or without Varlilumab in Treating Patients with Newly Diagnosed or Recurrent Grade II Glioma

-This pilot randomized phase I trial studies the side effects of glioblastoma multiforme multipeptide vaccine IMA950 and poly ICLC and how well they work with or without varlilumab in treating patients with grade II glioma that is newly diagnosed or has come back.
+This pilot randomized phase I trial studies the side effects of glioblastoma multiforme multipeptide vaccine IMA950 and poly ICLC and how well they work with or without varlilumab in treating patients with grade II glioma that is newly diagnosed or has come back (recurrent).
 Vaccines, such as glioblastoma multiforme multipeptide vaccine IMA950, made from peptides may help the body build an effective immune response to kill cancer cells.
 Immunosuppressive therapy, such as poly ICLC, is used to decrease the body’s immune response.
 Monoclonal antibodies, such as varlilumab, may interfere with the ability of cancer cells to grow and spread.
 Giving glioblastoma multiforme multipeptide vaccine IMA950 and poly ICLC with or without varlilumab may work in treating patients with glioma.

 - Patients must have a newly diagnosed or recurrent World Health Organization (WHO) grade II astrocytoma, oligoastrocytoma or oligodendroglioma that has been histologically confirmed by prior biopsy or surgical resection; if the pathological diagnosis was made outside of University of California San Francisco (UCSF), the pathology must be reviewed and confirmed at UCSF